 Join us to explore the history of one of the oldest and most storied Masonic institutions in Canada.
-Our talk will begin with a presentation by Grant Myers at the Colby-Curtis Museum and will be followed by a tour of Golden Rule Lodge No. 5, guided by Jean-Jacques Rousseau.
-The Masonic Lodge is located within a few steps of the museum.
-Luncheon at the Colby-Curtis to follow.
+Our talk will begin with a presentation by Grant Myers at the Golden Rule Lodge No. 5, and will continue with a tour, guided by Jean-Jacques Rousseau.
+A Luncheon will follow at the Colby-Curtis Museum.
+The museum is located within a few steps of the Masonic Lodge.